wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 - Run the verifier.
 One can run it using the shell command `./pan`.
 It reports whether all computations are correct or there exists a computation that contains an error.
 If an error is found, the verifier produces a trail file which can be used to reconstruct the erroneous computation.
 We'll make use of trail files shortly, to extract valid puzzle solutions.
 More on this in a bit.

-Instead of  `spin -a model.pml`, we can also run `spin -run model.pml` to generate the verifier and compile it in one go.

 Before diving into the solution, let’s briefly discuss two Spin/Promela concepts that we'll use to solve the puzzle.

 The first concept is a guard expression that blocks the process when it evaluates to false.
 Blocking here means that Spin will not execute the next statement from this process.
 The following statement will block the above process when ‘x’ equals 2: